Super Mario All-Stars

 Anti-Piracy

 As a means of copy protection, all versions of Super Mario All-Stars perform a check to see how much SRAM is present: the game writes a value to $702000, then compares it with the value at $700000.
-If the values match (due to address mirroring), it means 8 KB of SRAM is present and the cart is likely genuine...but if the values are different, it means more than 8 KB of SRAM is present and the game is likely running on a copier.
+If the values match (due to address mirroring), it means 8 KB of SRAM is present and the cart is likely genuine, but if the values are different, it means more than 8 KB of SRAM is present and the game is likely running on a copier.
 If the latter scenario occurs, the game stops and throws up a warning message.

-The message text differs between versions, but the location of the routine is always the same; to trigger it, use Pro Action Replay code 1180508F and choose Super Mario Bros.
+The message text differs between versions, but the location of the routine is the same; to trigger it, use Pro Action Replay code 1180508F and choose Super Mario Bros.
 2/Super Mario USA from the game menu.

 Super Mario Bros.